 - Integrate the CCA@CCA Teaching Module What is your voting story? into your course plan

 - Make arrangements so that no major assignments are due on Election Day or the day after

 - Assign your class a CCA@CCA event to attend where they can learn about ballot issues

 - Encourage students to help get out the vote using CCA’s custom Instagram GIFs

-- Add a line to your email signature encouraging others to vote, e.g. “Are you ready for November 8?
+- Add a line to your email signature encouraging others to vote, e.g. “Are you ready for the Presidential Primary Election?
 Make a voting plan.”
 Link to CCA’s Voting Resources page

 - Join CCA’s Voting Coalition to help to increase democratic engagement and civic education at CCA.
 Contact us at firstname.lastname@example.org

 Note: About 40% of CCA’s total student body is international or undocumented, and therefore ineligible to vote.
 When discussing elections, it is important to acknowledge this population and emphasize that U.S. election issues and results can have personal, bureaucratic, and global ramifications that affect them, too.
 All students can organize and mobilize their peers.
 View 5 Steps to Understanding U.S. Elections as an International Student.

 Facilitating Difficult Election Conversations (James Madison University)

 Teaching in Times of Strife & Trauma: Curated Resources with Actionable Ideas (Harvard Graduate School of Education)